 E-Commerce is a boon for the global economy

 Turning the world into a huge forum of buyers and sellers has contributed to the world’s economy and has provided a lifeline to consumers and small businesses during times of uncertainty.
 According to Stanley Morgan, e-commerce as a percentage of retail sales will only continue to grow across all regions in the world.
-Research from McKinsey concludes that the internet has created 2.6 jobs for every job it made obsolete.
-The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers, creative entreprenuers and small businesses to connect with clientele and sell their products and services globally.
+The internet has helped to incorporate hundreds of thousands of workers into the global economy by enabling telecommuting and providing endless platforms for freelancers, creative entrepreneurs and small businesses to connect with clientele and sell their products and services globally.
 In addition to the growth of the Gig Economy, the internet has also been linked to improved rates of direct foreign investments in developing countries, a sign of the internet’s broad positive impact on economies across the globe.

 Humanity marches forward

-The Bottom Line: The internet is the double-edged sword of the twenty-first century.
+The Bottom Line: The internet is the double-edged sword of the 21st century.
 It destroys as it creates, it constructs monopolies as it invites competition.
 E-Commerce seems to be dictating entirely new terms for global and local economies.
 What do you think?
 Will these new terms benefit the economy in the long-run, or is the internet merely helping us to construct a palace on quicksand?